taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The water cyclers ceremoniously place the pitchers in front of them and gently place the folded blue eSyrup cloth on top of the pitcher, as the entire Central Hearth watch them.
 They then take turns walking up to the great stone wall and filling their bowl in the rapidly flowing and high pressure water from the spigot.
 They then walk back to their pitchers and place the bowl next to the pitcher.
 Kneeling in front of their pitcher, each Elder swiftly and skillfully folds their blue cloth into an [origami flower bowl](http://www.origami-instructions.com/origami-rose-bowl.html), then secures it to the top of the enormous pitcher.
 They then stand and pour the bowl of water carefully into the eSyrup cloth flower bowl, which filters and cleans the water as it passes through the bottom layer of cloth.

-Min watches one Water Cycler in particular - her mother Jina, daughter of Majhee Suh and Vec Barbosa.
 Over the above sequence of images is the following dialogue:

-Asoka: **"Quem são eles?"**
+Asoka: **"*Quem são eles?*"**

 *translation: "Who are they?"*

-Min looks at the Elders proudly, reverently.
+Min watches one Water Cycler in particular - her mother Jina, daughter of Majhee Suh and Vec Barbosa -- with proud reverence.

 Min: **"Eles são os *cicladores de água*."**

 *translation: "They are the **water cyclers**."*

-Asoka: **"Os cicladores de água?"**
+Asoka: **"*Os cicladores de água?*"**

 *translation: "The water cyclers?"*